-The mortgage rate on a USDA home loan is typically lower than the interest rate for most low or no down payment programs including the FHA mortgage program.
-The interest rate for a USDA mortgage is lower because the loan is insured by the USDA and borrowers are required to pay up-front and ongoing USDA mortgage insurance fees, which are also called guarantee fees.
+The mortgage rate on a USDA home loan is typically lower than the interest rate for most low or no down payment programs.
+The interest rate for a USDA mortgage is lower because the loan is insured by the USDA and borrowers are required to pay upfront and ongoing USDA mortgage insurance fees, which are also called guarantee fees.
 The USDA backing and insurance essentially guarantee that the lender will recover the full amount of the loan in event the borrower defaults on the mortgage.
-The lower interest rate on an USDA mortgage reduces your monthly mortgage payment and potentially saves you thousands of dollars in total interest expense over the life of the loan.
+The lower mortgage rate on an USDA loan reduces your monthly mortgage payment and potentially saves you thousands of dollars in total interest expense over the life of the loan.
 Borrowers should shop lenders to find the USDA mortgage with the lowest interest rate and fees.

 Lower Mortgage Insurance Fees

-The USDA home loan program requires borrowers to pay up-front and ongoing monthly mortgage insurance fees but the fees are lower than for many other low or no down payment mortgage programs.
-As of October 1, 2016, the up-front USDA mortgage insurance fee is 1.0% of the mortgage amount and the monthly mortgage insurance fee is .35% of the mortgage amount.
-In comparison, for an FHA loan the up-front mortgage insurance premium is 1.75% of the loan amount and the monthly mortgage insurance premium ranges from .80% to 1.05% of the loan amount for a 30 year mortgage.
-Additionally, for most borrowers the monthly USDA mortgage insurance fee is usually less than what monthly private mortgage insurance (PMI) would be for a similar mortgage (most conventional mortgages require borrowers to pay private mortgage insurance (PMI) if you make a down payment of less than 20% of the property purchase price).
-The one negative of USDA mortgage insurance as compared to private mortgage insurance (PMI) is that you are required to pay monthly USDA mortgage insurance for the life of your loan whereas PMI is removed when your loan-to-value (LTV) ratio reaches 78%.
+The USDA home loan program requires borrowers to pay upfront and ongoing monthly mortgage insurance fees but the fees are lower than for many other low or no down payment mortgage programs.
+As of October 1, 2016, the upfront USDA mortgage insurance fee is 1.0% of the loan amount and the monthly mortgage insurance fee is .35% of the loan amount.
+In comparison, for an FHA loan the upfront mortgage insurance premium is 1.75% of the loan amount and the monthly mortgage insurance premium ranges from .80% to 1.05% of the loan amount for a 30 year mortgage.
+Additionally, for most borrowers the monthly USDA mortgage insurance fee is usually less than what monthly private mortgage insurance (PMI) would be for a similar loan -- most conventional mortgages require borrowers to pay PMI if you make a down payment of less than 20% of the property purchase price.
+The one negative of USDA mortgage insurance as compared to private mortgage insurance is that you are required to pay monthly USDA mortgage insurance for the life of your loan whereas PMI is removed when your loan-to-value (LTV) ratio reaches 78%.

 No Loan Limits

-Unlike many low or no down payment mortgage programs, the USDA home loan program does not apply loan limits that restrict the size of mortgage borrowers can obtain.
+Unlike many no or low down payment programs, the USDA home loan program does not apply loan limits that restrict the size of mortgage borrowers can obtain.
 For example, both the FHA and VA mortgage programs use loan limits.
 The USDA home loan program does use borrower income limits but not having loan limits makes the program accessible to more people and potentially enables you to buy a nicer home.

 Property Eligibility Requirements